Courses and accreditation

 Finding course information

-The latest information about the partner university's courses, is the informaion that comes directly from the partner university via email to you or is found on their websites.
+The latest updated information about the partner university's courses can be found on their websites.

 Here are some tips to help your search: